logo

 Analyst, Deutsche Bank

 Very good.
-And then just a follow up around the fresh vegetable business.
-I understand you continue to evaluate potential exit options, but I mean, it's been it's been over a year since the deal was with Fresh Express was terminated.
+And then just a follow-up around the Fresh Vegetables business.
+I understand you continue to evaluate potential exit options, but it's been over a year since the deal with Fresh Express was terminated.
 How do you guard against the risk that underlying business performance deteriorates as you continue to market that business?
 And I guess, like, are you still committed to exiting the business or might it make more sense just to retain it?
-I mean, performance was very strong last year and you're up against a tough compare this quarter, but it seems like you're still met ahead.
-So I'm just curious how you're how you're thinking about that business and going forward.
+I mean, performance was very strong last year and you're up against a tough compare this quarter, but it seems like you're still net ahead.
+So I'm just curious how you're thinking about that business and going forward.
 Thanks.

 speaker